John Rosatti Revocable Trust Sells 20,000 Shares of BurgerFi International, Inc. (NASDAQ:BFI) Stock

-BurgerFi International, Inc. (NASDAQ:BFI – Get Free Report) major shareholder John Rosatti Revocable Trust sold 20,000 shares of the firm’s stock in a transaction that occurred on Monday, December 18th.
-The shares were sold at an average price of $0.89, for a total transaction of $17,800.00.
-Following the completion of the sale, the insider now directly owns 3,690,096 shares in the company, valued at approximately $3,284,185.44.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Large shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+BurgerFi International, Inc. (NASDAQ:BFI – Get Free Report) major shareholder John Rosatti Revocable Trust sold 20,000 shares of the stock in a transaction on Friday, December 22nd.
+The stock was sold at an average price of $0.83, for a total transaction of $16,600.00.
+Following the sale, the insider now owns 3,610,096 shares of the company’s stock, valued at approximately $2,996,379.68.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Large shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 John Rosatti Revocable Trust also recently made the following trade(s):

-- On Friday, December 22nd, John Rosatti Revocable Trust sold 20,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $0.83, for a total transaction of $16,600.00.

 - On Wednesday, December 20th, John Rosatti Revocable Trust sold 20,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $0.85, for a total transaction of $17,000.00.
+The stock was sold at an average price of $0.85, for a total transaction of $17,000.00.

+- On Monday, December 18th, John Rosatti Revocable Trust sold 20,000 shares of BurgerFi International stock.
+The stock was sold at an average price of $0.89, for a total transaction of $17,800.00.

 - On Friday, December 15th, John Rosatti Revocable Trust sold 10,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $0.90, for a total transaction of $9,000.00.
+The stock was sold at an average price of $0.90, for a total transaction of $9,000.00.

 - On Wednesday, December 13th, John Rosatti Revocable Trust sold 10,000 shares of BurgerFi International stock.
-The shares were sold at an average price of $0.89, for a total transaction of $8,900.00.
+The stock was sold at an average price of $0.89, for a total transaction of $8,900.00.

 - On Monday, December 11th, John Rosatti Revocable Trust sold 10,000 shares of BurgerFi International stock.
 The shares were sold at an average price of $0.95, for a total transaction of $9,500.00.